 Research Questions

-RQ1: What is the relationship between spiritual rest and the need for recovery from work among adjunct faculty in online higher education institutions?
+RQ1: What is relationship exists, if any, between spiritual rest and the need for recovery from work among adjunct faculty in online higher education institutions?

+RQ2: What relationship, if any, exists between spiritual rest and years of teaching experiecne among adjunct faculty in online higher education institutions?

+RQ3: What relationship, if any, exists between the need for recovery from work and years of teaching experience among adjunct faculty in online higher education institutions?

 Research Methodology